Marley Shelton: 2020s

 In 2020, Shelton had a recurring arc as a woman manipulated by a bomber in the second season of Manhunt.
 Daniel Fienberg of The Hollywood Reporter praised her for adding "depth" to the story.
 She reprised her role of Judy Hicks in Matt Bettinelli-Olpin and Tyler Gillett's Scream (2022), the fifth installment in the Scream film series and the first in the franchise not to be directed by Wes Craven following his death in 2015.
 The film grossed over US$140 million globally.
 From 2022 to 2023, Shelton portrayed Emma Dutton in the Yellowstone spinoff 1923, which also featured Harrison Ford and Helen Mirren.
 In 2025, she played a three-episode role as a grieving mother in the first season of CBS's Matlock, opposite Kathy Bates.

 Personal life

 Shelton met film producer Beau Flynn on the set of Bubble Boy in 2000 and married him in July 2001.
-Their first daughter, West Flynn, was born on September 6, 2009.
-Ruby Jeanne Flynn, their second daughter, was born on May 1, 2012.
+They have two daughters.